appserver-io/appserver/_docs/persistence-container.md

 }
 ```

 Then we can implement a servlet that invokes the method with the credentials loaded from the request.
-The servlet could look like this.
+The servlet can look like this.

 ```php
 <?php